-Please check the waste facility details to determine where the different waste types can be disposed of or recycled and the fees & charges (PDF 539.4KB) for their costs.
+Please check the waste facility details to determine where the different waste types can be disposed of or recycled and the fees & charges for their costs.

 Construction and demolition (C&D) waste

-E-waste such as computers, computer accessories and parts, and TVs can be recycled at the following facilities:
+E-waste such as computers, computer accessories and parts, and TVs can be recycled at all of Council's supervised waste facilities.